shanemadden/shanemadden.github.io/content/stackexchange-puppet-cleanup.md

 In order to make all these changes in a non-disruptive way, we decided to build new master nodes in each location, get everything to where we wanted it, then migrate nodes over.

  - A new Git branch, `new_puppetmasters`, would be where all the changes would occur - and make TeamCity trigger deployments on changes to either branch.
- - New masters would be built - using the new module to build them, tied in to the same CA infrastructure but reporting to themselves
+ - New masters would be built - using the new module to build them, tied in to the existing Puppet CA infrastructure but reporting to themselves
  - Temporarily, the `production` environment on the new masters would point to the `new_puppetmasters` branch (so that nodes reporting to them would get the new stuff) - after migration, this would change back to `master`
  - Nodes could then be migrated over to the new masters with a `puppet agent --test --server new_master --noop` to make sure the new environment wasn't going to blow up their applications, then dropping the `--noop` to actually move them (the new environment would have the changes to the management of `puppet.conf`, so they would stick to it once run against it once)